 So I think he's got a lot to answer for.

-I don't think he's gonna come around.
+I don't think he's going to come around.

-You know, he comes out of his uh hidey hole, he looks around, and he sees that there's still going to be an election in a couple of months, and then he goes back in the hole.
+He looks around and he sees that there's still going to be an election in a couple of months, and then he goes back in the hole.

-And that's amazing because you know, I don't think it's six more weeks to the election, but we're pretty darn close.
+And that's amazing because, you know, I don't think it's six more weeks to the election, but we're pretty darn close.

-And then uh Joe Biden's certainly seeing his shadow right now because uh, as you said, I I think the president has all of the momentum in the world, and we're talking to Governor Mike Huckabee, he is a Fox News contributor.
+And Joe Biden's certainly seeing his shadow right now because, as you said, I think the president has all of the momentum in the world.

-You know, he had one on Fox, now he has one on TBN uh eight o'clock.
+You know, he had one on Fox.

 I mean, it kind of stays in one place.

-But Nancy Pelosi, apparently, this is a big priority to the point where she had to go to a salon, uh, an indoor one, mind you, when salons in San Francisco could only be open outdoors to get her hair done.
+But Nancy Pelosi, apparently, this is a big priority to the point where she had to go to a salon, an indoor one, mind you, when salons in San Francisco could only be open outdoors to get her hair done.

 But anyway, I mean, I remember that ice cream video.

-I really get.
+I really did.

 I thought that's what you were playing.